-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-The 5-year survival rate of people with a typical lung carcinoid tumor is 85% to 90%.
-People diagnosed with an atypical lung carcinoid tumor have a five-year survival rate of 50% to 70%.
+The 5-year survival rate for people with a typical lung carcinoid tumor is 85% to 90%.
+People diagnosed with an atypical lung carcinoid tumor have a 5-year survival rate of 50% to 70%.